NCATSTranslator/Data-Access-Working-Group/data-tiers.md

 Use case:

 - The client wants fast multi-hop graph query performance, even at the cost of coverage
+- Example: Quick-access subgraphs for secondary use (rule-mining, scoring, etc.)
+- Example: Rule-based query expansion lookups
 - Example: Rule-based pathfinding
-- Example: Quick-access subgraphs for secondary use (scoring, etc.)

 ## Tier 1